 Digital transformation has changed from being an IT buzzword to a commonly used term.
 Over the past two years, interest in digital transformation has surged because of the increased dependence on remote working models resulting from the COVID-19 pandemic.
 Shifting an organisation’s applications and data to the cloud introduces numerous benefits, such as reducing operational costs and increasing competitive advantages.
 However, it also expands an organisation’s cyber attack surface and makes them more vulnerable to many cyber threats.

 Cybersecurity has become a necessity in almost every industry.
-But even for technology companies, the nuances of cybersecurity may be outside the domain of the organization’s expertise.
+But even for technology companies, the nuances of cybersecurity may be outside the domain of the organisation’s expertise.

-To counter growing cyber threats, organizations of all sizes and industries work daily to strengthen their cyber defenses.
-Investing in cybersecurity awareness training and installing the latest technological security products (both software and hardware) are how most organizations combat the increased volume of cyber threats.
+To counter growing cyber threats, organisations of all sizes and industries work daily to strengthen their cyber defences.
+Investing in cybersecurity awareness training and installing the latest technological security products (both software and hardware) are how most organisations combat the increased volume of cyber threats.
 However, in a complex threat landscape that changes almost daily, countering all risks is complicated, and can take a lot of resources if you are going to manage network security on your own.

 What is network security as a service (NSaaS)?

 While it is possible to handle cybersecurity concerns by maintaining an in-house cybersecurity team, organisations can also opt for a solution such as network security as a service (NSaaS), alleviating their cybersecurity burden and freeing internal resources.